josiahn99/kc1yqn-website/learning_plan/index.md

 * Pass the General and Amateur Extra exams
 * Build and operate an HF station
-* Complete and document at least **5 RF experiments**
+* Complete and document at least 5 RF experiments

-After this milestone, the learning path will be reassessed with the goal of expanding into amateur science projects and deeper mathematical foundations of RF, including concepts derived from **James Clerk Maxwell**’s electromagnetic theory.
+After this milestone, the learning path will be reassessed with the goal of expanding into amateur science projects and deeper mathematical foundations of RF, including concepts derived from James Clerk Maxwell’s electromagnetic theory.

 ---

 ## Operating and Experimentation

-Operating activities will be used primarily as a **data collection and experimentation platform** rather than solely for casual communication.
+Operating activities will be used primarily as a data collection and experimentation platform rather than solely for casual communication.

 **Antenna Experiments**